vtfk/node-shared-logger/README.md

 # VTFK-logger
 A simple logger for node applications using winston.
-Logs to console and Papertrail
+Logs to console and Papertrail.

 ## Usage

-The Papertrail options in `config()` can be set in these enviroment variables too:
+The Papertrail options in `logConfig()` can be set in these enviroment variables too:
 ```
 PAPERTRAIL_HOST = papertrail.example.com
 PAPERTRAIL_PORT = 5050
 PAPERTRAIL_HOSTNAME = Cool-app
 ```
-If both are set the parameters in `config()` are used.
+If both are set the parameters in `logConfig()` are used.

-In the 'config()' function you can also specify a prefixed value (ex: UID for each event), or an suffixed value.
+In the `logConfig()` function you can also specify a prefixed value (ex: UID for each event), or an suffixed value.

 ### Examples
 The least amount of code to log to console or Papertrails (if options are set in enviroment variables)